Lessons from Matthew 25

 There is an old story once shared on a Galilean hillside: Three servants received large amounts of money from their master.
-Two invested their stipend, doubling the return.
+Two invested their allowance, doubling the return.
 One dug a hole and buried an opportunity to exercise his gifts.

 I am talking, of course, about the Parable of the Five Talents in Matthew 25:14-30, from which our organization takes its name.